tywin1104/reddit-autopilot/readme.md

 https://couchdb.apache.org/fauxton-visual-guide/

 - **How much does it cost??**
 Unlike other similar premium services like Later for Reddit / Delay for Reddit, Reddit Autopilot is open-sources and **completely free**.
-However, this service focuses more on the post scheduling part and does not provide same feature sets as other similar services.
+However, this service focues on routine posting rather than explicit scheduling of posts and does not provide same feature sets as other similar services.
 Moreover, **there are no daily post limits** imposed.
 Reddit API rate limiting is the only constraint here.
 However, keep in mind that it is a bad idea to spam on subreddits and you could be banned from subreddits or even the reddit platform from doing so.

 - **How does Reddit Autopilot post on my behalf?**